vtexdocs/dev-portal-content/docs/guides/vtex-io/Getting-Started/getting-started-3/vtex-io-documentation-5-definingstyles.md

   },
 }
 ```

+>⚠ The `styles.json` file only accepts [HEX values](https://www.w3schools.com/html/html_colors_hex.asp) to define a color.
+Using other formats, such as RGB, may break the PWA module.

 For detailed instructions on customizing your theme, refer to the [VTEX Styleguide](https://styleguide.vtex.com/#/Styles), a comprehensive CSS framework that provides guidelines for defining component styles.
 It includes a detailed explanation of the `styles.json` file structure to assist you in your customization efforts.